Android Usage

 Custom Signals

 ContextSDK uses more than 200 signals based on various built-in sensors to make its predictions.
 However, you can improve its performance by providing additional data to the ContextSDK that's specific to your app.
-Some examples of what you could provide: In-game progress, number of friends/messages, number of entries in a list, etc.
+Some examples of what you could provide: in-game progress, number of friends/messages, number of entries in a list, etc.

 Global signals will be used across all ContextSDK calls, and are an easy way to provide additional data to the ContextSDK.

-You can easily override the global custom signals by providing the same key again using a different value.
-To remove a global custom signal, call the globalCustomSignals method with a null value.
+again using a different value.
+To remove a global custom signal, call the globalCustomSignals

 Please be sure to consider the user's privacy and don't include any sensitive data.
 You are responsible for ensuring that you have the necessary rights to provide the data to us.
 Please at no point include any PII (including but not limited to emails, user IDs, IP addresses, exact locations, etc.) in your custom signals.